What Is Monkeypox?

 Exposed to Monkeypox: What to Do

-If you think you've been in contact with monkeypox, call your doctor for instructions.
+If you think you've been exposed to monkeypox, call your doctor for instructions.
 Look out for symptoms for 21 days after your first exposure.
 You should:

 - If you have chills and swollen lymph nodes but no fever or rash, isolate yourself at home for 24 hours.